kamermanpr/WHO-EML-application-2016/README.md

     - [_Git for Windows_](https://github.com/git-for-windows/git/releases) or any other _Bash_-like shell for Windows.
     - [_GNU Make_](http://gnuwin32.sourceforge.net/downlinks/make.php).

-2. _Download_ the respository as a zip file.
+2. _Download_ the repository as a zip file.

 2. _Unzip_ the repository on your computer.